Building Munipack from a source code

 The building is controlled by configure.ac (top) and set of Makefile.am-s (all building directories).

-This phase creates configure.ac and auxiliary files:
+This phase creates configure.ac and other auxiliary files:

 $ ./bootstrap --dev